jmadibekov/jmadibekov/README.md

 ### Hi there, my fellow GitHub developer 👋

-Hope you having a terrific day!
+Hope you're having a terrific day!
 Genuinely.
 I, for one, am feeling quite wonderful right now, at least when I was writing this.

 I am **Joe**, by the way, a software engineer [@ChocoFamily](https://github.com/chocofamilyme) and a former intern at [@JaneStreet](https://github.com/janestreet).
 Currently in love with [Next.js](https://github.com/vercel/next.js/) and [FastAPI](https://github.com/tiangolo/fastapi) (they are really awesome)!